deuojen/FullStackTechTest/README.md

 # Overview

-This app that stores information about medical professionals, such as doctors.
+This app stores information about medical professionals, such as doctors.
 Written in C# .NET app to build upon, along with seed data for a MySQL database.
-To seed the database use seed.sql file then execute 1-migrate.sql file for new feature implemantation
+To seed the database use seed.sql file then execute 1-migrate.sql file for new feature implementation

 ## Feature 1: Import data

 Implement an import feature to parse, validate, and store new entries.
-Sample json file exists in root directory.
+Sample JSON file exists in the root directory.

 ### User stories

-- As an admin, I want to import users from an external source so that I can migrate new users into our app.
+- As an admin, I want to import users from an external source to migrate new users into our app.

 ### Changes

 - No database change
 - Insert new route/controller
-- Add import data repository for check duplicate data and insert or ignore.
+- Add import data repository to check duplicate data and insert or ignore.

 ### Acceptance criteria: